-The LCM is an adaptation of Lean principles from production systems to the construction sector.
+The Lean Construction Management is an adaptation of Lean principles from production systems to the construction sector.
 A predictive process control according to the Last Planner® system achieves a steady flow of construction in which waste is specifically detected and avoided.
-Further foundations of the LCM are the holistic consideration of planning and execution processes as well as the structuring of the work organization throughout the entire construction process.
+Further foundations of the Lean Construction Management are the holistic consideration of planning and execution processes as well as the structuring of the work organization throughout the entire construction process.

 At the New Stock Exchange, the implementation began with the definition of work cycles within the building, which was done together with the responsible foremen.
 Also, first drafts for the so-called trades sets were created.
 These were finally fixed to incorporate them in the final version in the schedule.
-The all-new schedule was finally rolled out in early March and the LCM was officially kicked-off.
+The all-new schedule was finally rolled out in early March and the Lean Construction Management was officially kicked-off.
 Since then, there has been a daily LEAN session in which pro-active daily coordination is optimized.
-The result of the introduction of LCM in the New Stock Exchange is that all those involved experience much greater planning security and go through more efficient processes.
+The result of the introduction of Lean Construction Management in the New Stock Exchange is that all those involved experience much greater planning security and go through more efficient processes.
 The cooperation on the construction site as a whole has improved noticeably, which ultimately also leads to a more economical process.